We use petrol in lots of ways in our lives, but it can be very dangerous. Keep safe around petrol.

 Storing petrol safely

-- only store petrol in approved petrol containers.
-Approved containers have undergone a range of tests to make sure they won’t leak or explode, and are hard for children to get into.
+- Only store petrol in approved petrol containers.
+Approved containers have undergone a range of tests to make sure they won’t leak or explode.
+They are hard for children to open.

-- make sure your petrol container has the correct lid and it is always tightly fastened.
+- Make sure your petrol container has the correct lid and the lid is always tightly fastened.

-- keep petrol in a safe, cool and shaded place.
-Never leave petrol containers in direct sunlight or in the boot of a car.
+- Store petrol in a safe, cool, shaded place – never leave containers in direct sunlight or in the car boot.

-- keep petrol in a shed or garage.
-Never store fuel containers inside your home.
+- Never store petrol inside your home.
 Petrol is highly flammable so it’s safer to store it in a shed or garage that is not attached to your house.

 Storing large quantities of petrol

-If you have more than 50 litres of petrol stored at your property, you need to get a HSNO Certificate that certifies that the petrol is being stored safely.
-HSNO certificates are issued by a compliance certifier.
-They will visit you and issue the certificate after confirming your property meets all of the legal requirements for storing more 50 litres of petrol.
-The compliance certifier will also send a copy of the certificate to us at the EPA for our records.
+A compliance certifier will visit you at your property.
+They will issue the HSNO certificate once they have confirmed your property meets all the legal requirements for storing more 50 litres of petrol.
+The certifier will also send a copy of the certificate to us at the EPA for our records.